 A Not-So-Nice Silent Partner!

 Earlier this month I restored a hacked website; Not an uncommon task as of late.
 What made this one unique was that there was no obvious sign that the website was hacked.
-Usually when a site’s been hacked it will be painfully obvious: Your website is no longer online, or the hacker replaced your site with their “You’ve been hacked!” page.
+It used to be that when a site was hacked it will be painfully obvious: Your website was no longer online, or the hacker replaced your site with their “You’ve been hacked!” page.

 With this particular hack, from the viewers perspective, the site looked and worked as per usual.
 Just by looking at the site, you would never know anything was wrong with it.
 So then, how was it discovered that the site had been hacked and malicious code placed in every file on the server?
 The client received a notice that the website’s IP address had been blacklisted.

 Since this was not a site I regularly update and maintain, it took the blacklist notice to discover the site had an evil silent partner working behind the scenes destroying the client’s online reputation!
 The only solution in this particular case was to:

 - remove all files from the server,

 - run another security scan.

 Once that was completed, I then contacted the hosting company to have them assist with removing the site IP address from the blacklist; which they did in a relatively short period of time.
 It usually takes an act of congress to get your IP address of a blacklist.

 Thankfully, this site owner had a backup copy of the site that was NOT stored on the server.
 Too many site owners have NO backups of their entire site (including the database and plugins; if being used).
 In this case, the only remedy for this hacked website was to build a whole new website from the ground up.

 Which leads me to these very important points: